alexiamhe93/RAMP_method/Dataset/README.md

 # Data for replication

-This folder contains two zip files containing the data required to replicate the analysis.
+This folder contains two zip files containing the data required to replicate the article's results.
 This data is used in the Python notebooks included within the repository.

-## Zipfile 1 ("data_to_use.zip")

-This zip file contains two spreadsheets containing the empirical data used in the analysis.

-### Spreadsheet 1 ("train_test.csv")
+The file "data.zip" contains four csv files:

+1. **Train.csv** and **Validation.csv** are the final manually coded data for developing and a rule-based, supervised, and few-shot text classifier.

+2. **RAMP_Stage1.csv** Contains details of all the manual coding iterations over the inference loop, including the final shared set used to calculate reported inter-rater reliability.

+3. **RAMP_Stage2.csv** Contains a record of classifier runs (predictive accuracy and adjustments to protocols)

+4. **RAMP_Stage3.csv** Contains the final classifications of all classifiers on the validation data.

+# Data details

 This includes the full dataset coded for the analysis.
 The full dataset contains 21,994 sentences coded for misunderstanding.
 All author names and sentences have been anonymized.
 This dataset is comprised of: